-May 22, 2018, Winnipeg, Manitoba – On June 23, Turtle Island will be introduced to freshand award-winning talent from across the nation.
-Live and on location from Winnipeg, Toronto and Ottawa, APTN’s Indigenous Day Live (IDL)will showcase solo and collaborative performances bringing the nation together in celebration, proving once again that Indigenous culture and identity is thriving.
+Winnipeg, Manitoba – On June 23, Turtle Island will be introduced to freshand award-winning talent from across the nation.
+Live and on location from Winnipeg, Toronto and Ottawa, APTN’s Indigenous Day Live (IDL) will showcase solo and collaborative performances bringing the nation together in celebration, proving once again that Indigenous culture and identity are thriving.

 Kardinal Offishall, Walk Off the Earth, Shawnee, Lido Pimienta, Ria Mae, Sister Says, William Prince, Tom Wilson, Brooke Simpson, Logan Staats, Kelly Fraser, and Oh My Darling are just a handful of the many artists on this year’s lineup.
 For the complete roster visit indigneousdaylive.ca.

 “APTN’s 12th edition of Indigenous Day Live continues to bring Canadians together to acknowledge Indigenous Peoples’ accomplishments, through cultural activities and live music while contributing to the nationwide movement of reconciliation,” said Jean La Rose, APTN Chief Executive Officer.“We are grateful for the generous financial support from our regional and national partners who enable us to continue expanding our grassroots efforts and reach even more Canadians year after year.”

 IndigenousDay Live has been made possible in part by the Government of Canada.